Process management

 Processes offer more flexibility than Actions.
 You can use Actions as building blocks inside a Process, so if you need to run multiple API requests in a specific order, you can create an Action for each of those API requests, and put both of those Actions in a Process.

 For any Actions you want to use only in Processes, make sure you set them to Inactive.
-You can use any saved Action in a Process, but inactive Actions won’t run on their own, and won’t confuse your AI Agent when it’s deciding how to help a customer.
+You can use any saved Action in a Process, but inactive Actions won’t run on their own, and won’t confuse your AI Agent when it’s deciding how to help an end user.

-You can use variables as placeholders you can get from customers, like name or accountNumber.
-You can use the same variables between Actions and Processes - for example, in a single Process, you can use one Action to retrieve a customer’s shipping address and save it in a variable, then use another Action to ship an item to that address using that same variable.
+You can use Variables as placeholders you can get from end users, like name or accountNumber.
+You can use the same variables between Actions and Processes - for example, in a single Process, you can use one Action to retrieve an end user’s shipping address and save it in a variable, then use another Action to ship an item to that address using that same variable.

 But be careful when you’re using variables in multiple places!
 You can’t know what order Actions and Processes are going to happen in, and for scripted content like your AI Agent’s greeting, even if you save information in a variable, you can’t reuse those variables in an Action or a Process.

 So if you need to use the same variable in multiple Actions or Processes, it’s best to configure each one to capture that variable.
-If your AI Agent already has a value assigned to a variable, it’ll know it doesn’t have to repeat the question to a customer.
+If your AI Agent already has a value assigned to a variable, it’ll know it doesn’t have to repeat the question to an end user.

 Variables are color coded based on where the information they contain came from: